 - You can put small amounts of dog poo into your compost heap – it’s not advisable if you’ve got either a small heap or a large dog!
 The heap needs to be layered correctly and turned regularly to keep the temperature high.
 Never use compost containing dog waste on food crops.

 - Use a wormery.
 This works in exactly the same way as a normal wormery used for kitchen waste, but should only be used for animal waste.
 The worms must be fed exclusively on pet waste as they will not tolerate a mixed diet – if you want to recycle kitchen scraps you will need a separate wormery.
 Again, the compost and liquid fertiliser produced should not be used on food crops.
-Original Organics say their Pet Poo Wormery will treat the waste from up to two medium sized dogs.
+See the Dog Poo Wormery 120L by Earth Essentials

 - Buy a Doggybog – this is designed to fit onto your outdoor soil pipe.
 You just put the dog waste down the pipe then flush the waste away into the mains sewage system.
 Flushable disposable bags can be used with this system too.
 More details from Doggybog.